curityio/istio-demo-installation/README.md

 ## Issue 1: Cluster Configuration

-I experienced an error in the Cluster Conf Job due to the createConfigSecret openssl call failing.\
+experienced an error in the Cluster Conf Job due to the createConfigSecret openssl call failing.\
 I think the cause was the openssl call being made too early, before the sidecar proxy was ready.\
 It is resolved by overriding the default to avoid adding a sidecar to the job component: